fmeurou/geocurrency/README.md

-# Geocurrency
+# django-physics

-API service that provides
+Django APIs for Physics

+## Countries
-- List of countries according to ISO-3166
+ List of countries according to ISO-3166 and details of a country based on PyCountry module.

+## Currencies
-- List of currencies according to ISO-4217
+ List of currencies based on ISO-4217

+## Currencies conversion rates
-- List of conversion rates fetched from BCE APIs
+List of conversion rates fetched from BCE APIs.
+The module provides a command line for fetching rates from different services.
+Custom services can be added.
-- Custom conversion rates support by key
+Custom conversion rates can be created by registered users.

+## Systems and Units
-- List of units and Unit Systems
+List of unit systems, dimensions, and units based on the excellent Pint library.
-- Conversions from from and to currencies
-- Conversion from and to units
+Custom units can be created by registered users.

+## Conversions
+Conversions between currencies, with batch conversion support.
+Conversions between units in a unit system with batch conversion support

+## Evaluation
+Check the syntax and dimension of a formula with units, and evaluate its value

 ## Install

-### Preparation
-set the following environment variables
-- VENV_DIR: virtualenv directory
-- GEOCURRENCY_SRC: Source directory for geocurrency
-- GEOCURRENCY_DB_NAME: database name
-- GEOCURRENCY_DB_USERNAME: database username
-- GEOCURRENCY_DB_PASSWORD: database password

-### Docker
-Create a "packages" directory at the root of the project Generate packages from "build.sh"

-Folder "deployment/docker" provides an easy to setup docker environment running
-- Django app
-- Redis cache
-- Postgres backend
-- nginx load balancer

-just run "docker-compose up"

-### Using packages

-ENV_NAME=<env_name>
-PROJECT_NAME=<project_name>
-PYTHON_VERSION=/usr/bin/python3 # use pypy :)
-virtualenv -p $PYTHON_VERSION $ENV_NAME
-cd $ENV_NAME
-source bin/activate
 pip install geocurrency
-django-admin startproject $PROJECT_NAME
-cp site_packages/geocurrency/core/settings.example.py $PROJECT_NAME/$PROJECT_NAME/settings.py
-cp site_packages/geocurrency/core/urls.example.py $PROJECT_NAME/$PROJECT_NAME/urls.py
-cd $PROJECT_NAME

-Adapt settings and urls for your environment.
+## Docker

+doocker is available at fmeurou/geocurrency

 ## Usage